Saturday, 28 September 2013

 Defence Against the Dark Arts Part I: Vernon Howard’s booklets

 Reading the right words in the right way at the right time can have an effect that is almost magical.
 Something changes permanently for the better on the inside, and this causes a change for the better on the outside.
-The illumination caused by reading and understanding the words changes our vibrational rate; lumps in our subconscious minds disappear; we move to a better psychological area; we become different people and thus we attract different types of people and experiences.
+The illumination caused by reading and understanding the words changes our vibrational rate; lumps in our subconscious minds disappear; we move on to a better psychological area; we become different people and thus we attract different types of people and experiences.

 This process is not under our conscious control.
 What works for other people does not always work for us, and vice versa.

-I heard very good reports of A Course in Miracles so I got a copy but found that I could not get through it.
+I heard very good reports of A Course in Miracles so I got a copy, but I found that I could not get through it.
 It did not speak my language nor resonate with my thoughts and experiences.
 I wanted to get something positive from this book but my subconscious mind refused to co-operate.
 Not only did it not like the book, it disliked it very much!
 Other people may have transformed their lives thanks to this book, but it did nothing at all for me.

 It was very different when I picked up a little booklet in a New Age bookshop.
 It was 50 Ways To See Thru People by Vernon Howard.
 Something about it attracted me, so I bought it and three companion booklets.
 I got a lot out of reading these little publications, which came into my life at just the right time.
 They provide a good introduction to the subject of spiritual development.